znob/python-object-relations-belongs-to-lab-nyc-career-ds-102218/README.md

 ## Summary

 Great work!
 In this lab we successfully created a belongs to relationship between different Python classes.
 We were able to create a domain that more closely resembles a real world structure by translating the real world relationship between cars and people into code.
 We were then able to leverage this relationship in order to query information about our classes and their instances.
-Object relationships, although more straight forward than relationships between living people, can get quite complex and it is important to think critically about how to set them up.
+Object relationships, although more straight forward than relationships between living people, can get quite complex and it is important to think critically about how to set them up properly.
 In a belongs to relationship, we learned it is the responsibilty of the *belongs to* class (the Car class) to know what it belongs to.